jcbribeiro/worksheet-spike-views/README.md

 2. **Enable View Binding**

-   - In your `build.gradle (Module)` file, enable View Binding using the recommended syntax:
+   - In your `build.gradle.kts (Module: app)` file, enable View Binding using the recommended syntax:

      ```kotlin
      android {